PlutoGamerpro/CheckInOutSystem/impoments.md

 ## not possible to have two users name TEST , with same phone number but diffent countrycode
 ## should be possible that two users can have the same names'

+## improve delete modal ændrer cancel og delete rækkefølgen + når modal er åben lav delete knappen rød fra starten
 -----------------------------------------------------------------------------------------------------------
 # LIST DOES NOT MATTER /// FIX LIST

-## change all sports their is something on danish to english. (does not matter)
+## change all spots their is something on danish to english. (does not matter)

 ## some letter like x probaly other can't be typed in (Fornavn, Efternavn) (does not matter)